cartesi/rollups-contracts/README.md

 ## 💬 Talk with us

-If you're interested in developing with Cartesi, working with the team, or hanging out in our community, don't forget to [join us on Discord and follow along](https://discordapp.com/invite/Pt2NrnS).
+If you're interested in developing with Cartesi, working with the team, or hanging out in our community, don't forget to [join us on Discord and follow along](https://discord.com/invite/cartesi).

 Want to stay up to date?
-Make sure to join our [announcements channel on Telegram](https://t.me/CartesiAnnouncements) or [follow our Twitter](https://twitter.com/cartesiproject).
+Make sure to join our [announcements channel on Telegram](https://t.me/CartesiAnnouncements) or [follow our X (formerly Twitter)](https://x.com/cartesiproject).

 ## 🤝 Contributing